iPad 9 LTE Button Control Cable Replacement

 Step 32

-- Gently use the flat end of a spudger to nudge the LCD out of its cozy little spot just enough so you can get a good grip with your fingers.
+- Grab your spudger and use its flat end to gently pry the LCD out of its spot—just enough to get a solid grip with your fingers.
+Nice and easy!

-- Now, flip that LCD like you're turning the pages of an exciting book, lifting it near the camera and rolling it over towards the home button end of the frame.
+- Now, flip the LCD like turning a page in a book: lift near the camera and swing it over to the home button end of the frame.

-- Carefully place the LCD on a clean, soft, lint-free surface, giving you easy access to those display cables.
 You're doing great!

+- Set the LCD down on a clean, soft surface that's lint-free to give yourself easy access to the display cables.
+Smart thinking!

 Tools Used